superfly/docs/reference/extensions_api.html.md

 ```

-# Single Sign On Flow
+## Single Sign On Flow

 We want to get users into your platform with as little friction as possible, directly from `flyctl`.
 Example:

 `flyctl ext logjam dashboard -a myapp`

+This command will send a `POST` request to `{base_url}/sso?organization_id=123&extension_id=123`.

-If the user isn't already logged in, you should issue an OAuth authorization request to:
+If the user is already logged in, you should redirect them to the extension in your UI.
+If not, you should start an OAuth authorization request to Fly.io:

 ```
 https://fly.io/oauth/authorize?client_id=123&request_type=code&scope=encodedscope